Victorian Christmas Traditions

 Although the birth of Christ has been celebrated for the best part of 2,000 years, it only became a festival as we know it in Victorian times.

-The burning wax candles and decorative baubles were a focal point and quickly the idea became fashionable in Victorian parlours everywhere.
+The burning wax candles and decorative Christmas baubles were a focal point of Victorian Christmas decorations and quickly the idea became fashionable in Victorian parlours everywhere.

 However, they did not become mass-produced and affordable to the general public for many more years.